ConsolataColluccello/LSP/README.md

 # LSP
-The provided code is part of the Supplementary Material of the article "Analytical calculation of plasmonic resonances in metal nanoparticles: a simple guide" (Locarno et al., DOI: ...)
+The provided code is part of the Supplementary Material of the article "Analytical calculation of plasmonic resonances in metal nanoparticles: a simple guide" (... et al., DOI: ...)

 # File overview
 <i>field_enhancement.lsf</i> - Lumerical script to simulate the results of Fig. 5